SP5LMA/MICE/README.md

 ## NEON

+ * dotproduct.s

- * dotproduct.s - calculate dot product of two single-precision vectors hard-coded in memory using vector (NEON) instructions
+Calculate dot product of two single-precision vectors hard-coded in memory using vector (NEON) instructions.
+Test the code using debugger.
+Turn part of the code that calculates dot product into a function and test it.

+ * crossproduct.s

+Calculate cross product of two 3-dimensional vectors hard-coded in the memory using vector (NEON) instructions.
+Test the code using debugger.
+Change vext instructions into vrev where applicable.
+Consider calculation of the cross product without vext, vrev etc. but using vld3, vmul, vmls and vstr3 instructions.

 # GDB usage